Dr. Michael J. Miller Expertise and Curriculum Vitae (CV)

 PDA Journal of Science and Technology

-Dr. Miller is the Editor of the PDA Encyclopedia of Rapid Microbiological Methods and has authored almost 50 publications and book chapters on rapid microbiological methods, environmental monitoring, isolator technology, PAT, regulatory submission strategies, disinfection and ophthalmics.
+Dr. Miller is the Editor of the PDA Encyclopedia of Rapid Microbiological Methods and has authored numerous publications and book chapters on rapid microbiological methods, environmental monitoring, isolator technology, PAT, regulatory submission strategies, disinfection and ophthalmics.
 Click here to view a complete list of his publications.

 Dr. Miller has presented at numerous PDA, ISPE, ECA, IVT, IBC and other worldwide technical organization meetings.
 Presentations have focused on rapid microbiological methods, pharmaceutical microbial control strategies during product development and manufacturing, environmental monitoring, isolator technology, PAT and regulatory submission strategies.
 Click here to view a complete list of his presentations.